gnadare/gnadare.github.io/content/en/teaching/ITC/index.md

 ---
 title: Introduction to Theory of Computation
-summary: 'This class deals with fundamental questions: what is computable, what is not?
+summary: '<p style="margin-bottom:0.5cm;">This class deals with fundamental questions: what is computable, what is not?
 What is provable and what not?
 What is computable with feasible effort.
-The concrete example ‘can RSA be broken with reasonable computation time?’ shows, that such fundamental questions have enormous practical importance.'
+The concrete example ‘can RSA be broken with reasonable computation time?’ shows, that such fundamental questions have enormous practical importance.</p>'
 tags:
-  - Introduction to Theory of Computation 2024
+  - Introduction to Theory of Computation
 date: '2024-02-18T00:00:00Z'
+publishDate: '2018-01-01T00:00:00Z'
+show_date: false

 # Optional external URL for project (replaces project detail page).
 external_link: ''